jogly/goat/README.md

 The logging framework we use here is [zap](https://github.com/uber-go/zap).
 It is purpose built for structured backend logging which allows it to be not magical, thus fast.

+### Linting / Formatting

+`golangci-lint` is an awesome meta linter, if a lint rule is obnoxious, you can find examples of how to ignore it in [./.golangci.yml].

+Use `goimports -local github.com/banditml ./...` to format the source code.

 ## Other nice things